 When you begin to study interiors, you will need to acquire new skills, develop some of your existing skills and learn how to approach the subject critically.
+The programme is designed so that you will study under direction of your lecturers at the beginning of your degree and gradually move towards greater independence as you progress through the terms towards your final projects.
 The teaching and learning on the Interior Design programme is designed around the Design Studio modules, which focus on project-based learning as a tool to develop the skills and knowledge you require as an interior designer.
 You will learn how to approach the subject creatively and critically, how to apply design methodologies, test your design at a variety of scales and how to communicate in the 'language' of the discipline.
 You will work with existing sites/buildings and, when appropriate, collaborate with real clients in Live Projects.